wazuh/wazuh-packages/unattended_installer/README.md

 - [All components work in the same host, the All-in-one scenario.](#All-in-one)
 - [Mixed distributed](#Mixed): every component will be installed separately, but conforming to a Wazuh cluster and Elasticsearch cluster:
-    - Host #1: Wazuh manager - master node & Elasticsearch node.
+    - Host #1: Wazuh server - master node & Elasticsearch node.
-    - Host #2: Wazuh manager - worker node & Elasticsearch node.
+    - Host #2: Wazuh server - worker node & Elasticsearch node.
-    - Host #3: Wazuh manager - worker node & Elasticsearch node.
+    - Host #3: Wazuh server - worker node & Elasticsearch node.
 - [All distributed](#Distributed): every component will be installed on a different host.
 In this example, we will work on 6 hosts, a two nodes Wazuh cluster, a three Elasticsearch cluster and a Kibana node:
-    - Host #1: Wazuh manager - master node.
+    - Host #1: Wazuh server - master node.
-    - Host #2: Wazuh manager - worker node.
+    - Host #2: Wazuh server - worker node.
     - Host #3: Elasticsearch node.
     - Host #4: Elasticsearch node.
     - Host #5: Elasticsearch node.